-CMenu:MeasureItem(LPMEASUREITEMSTRUCT); // insert code to measure the size of an item in this menu CMenu:DrawItem(LPDRAWITEMSTRUCT); // insert code to draw an item in this menu
+CMenu:MeasureItem(LPMEASUREITEMSTRUCT); // measure the size of an item in this menu CMenu:DrawItem(LPDRAWITEMSTRUCT); // draw an item in this menu

 For self-draw list boxes:

-CListBox:MeasureItem(LPMEASUREITEMSTRUCT); // insert code to measure the size of an item in this list box CListBox:DrawItem(LPDRAWITEMSTRUCT); // insert code to draw an item in this list box CListBox:CompareItem(LPCOMPAREITEMSTRUCT); // insert code to compare two items in this list box if LBS_SORT CListBox:DeleteItem(LPDELETEITEMSTRUCT); // insert code to delete an item from this list box
+CListBox:MeasureItem(LPMEASUREITEMSTRUCT); // measure the size of an item in this list box CListBox:DrawItem(LPDRAWITEMSTRUCT); // draw an item in this list box CListBox:CompareItem(LPCOMPAREITEMSTRUCT); // compare two items in this list box if LBS_SORT CListBox:DeleteItem(LPDELETEITEMSTRUCT); // delete an item from this list box

 For self-draw combo boxes:

-CComboBox:MeasureItem(LPMEASUREITEMSTRUCT); // insert code to measure the size of an item in this combo box CComboBox:DrawItem(LPDRAWITEMSTRUCT); // insert code to draw an item in this combo box CComboBox:CompareItem(LPCOMPAREITEMSTRUCT); // insert code to compare two items in this combo box if CBS_SORT CComboBox:DeleteItem(LPDELETEITEMSTRUCT); // insert code to delete an item from this combo box
+CComboBox:MeasureItem(LPMEASUREITEMSTRUCT); // measure the size of an item in this combo box CComboBox:DrawItem(LPDRAWITEMSTRUCT); // draw an item in this combo box CComboBox:CompareItem(LPCOMPAREITEMSTRUCT); // compare two items in this combo box if CBS_SORT CComboBox:DeleteItem(LPDELETEITEMSTRUCT); // delete an item from this combo box

-For details on the owner-draw structures (DRAWITEMSTRUCT, MEASUREITEMSTRUCT, COMPAREITEMSTRUCT, and DELETEITEMSTRUCT) see the MFC documentation for CWnd::OnDrawItem, CWnd::OnMeasureItem, CWnd::OnCompareItem, and CWnd::OnDeleteItem respectively.
+For details on the owner-draw structures (DRAWITEMSTRUCT, MEASUREITEMSTRUCT, COMPAREITEMSTRUCT, and DELETEITEMSTRUCT) refer to the MFC documentation for CWnd::OnDrawItem, CWnd::OnMeasureItem, CWnd::OnCompareItem, and CWnd::OnDeleteItem respectively.

-Switching to an OWNERDRAWVARIABLE style will force the system to apply the NOINTEGRALHEIGHT style to the control.
-Because the control cannot calculate an integral height with variable sized items, the default style of INTEGRALHEIGHT is ignored and the control is always NOINTEGRALHEIGHT.
-If your items are fixed height, you can prevent partial items from being drawn by specifying the control size to be an integer multiplier of the item size.
+In addition, note that switching to an OWNERDRAWVARIABLE style will affect the NOINTEGRALHEIGHT style.
+Because the control can not calculate an integral height with variable sized items, the default style of INTEGRALHEIGHT is ignored and the control is always NOINTEGRALHEIGHT.
+If your items are fixed height, you can prevent partial items from being drawn by specifying the control size to be an integral multiplier of the item size.

-The MFC General sample CTRLTEST provides samples of a self-draw menu and a self-draw list box.
+The MFC General sample CTRLTEST provides samples of a self-draw menu (showing colors) and a self-draw list box (also showing colors).

-The most typical example of a self-drawing button is a bitmap button.
-A bitmap button is a button that shows one, two, or three bitmap images for the different states.
-An example of this is provided in the MFC class CBitmapButton.
+The most typical example of a self-drawing button is a bitmap button (a button that shows one, two, or three bitmap images for the different states).
+This is provided in the MFC class CBitmapButton.

-Subclassing is the Windows term for replacing the WndProc of a window with a customized WndProc and calling the old WndProc for default functionality.
+Subclassing is the Windows term for replacing the WndProc of a window with a different WndProc and calling the old WndProc for default (superclass) functionality.

-This should not be confused with C++ class derivation.
-For clarification, the C++ terms base class and derived class are analogous to superclass and subclass in the Windows object model.
-C++ derivation with MFC and Windows subclassing are functionally similar, except C++ does not support dynamic subclassing.
+This should not be confused with C++ class derivation (C++ terminology uses the words "base" and "derived" while the Windows object model uses "super" and "sub").
+C++ derivation with MFC and Windows subclassing are functionally very similar, except C++ does not support a feature similar to dynamic subclassing.

-The CWnd class provides the connection between a C++ object (derived from CWnd) and a Windows window object (known as an HWND).
+The CWnd class provides the connection between a C++ object (derived from CWnd) and a Windows window object (also known as an HWND).

 There are three common ways these are related:

-CWnd is attached to an existing HWND and you can modify the behavior in a derived class.
-This is called dynamic subclassing because we are changing the behavior, and therefore the class, of a Windows object at run time.
+CWnd gets attached to an existing HWND and you can modify the behavior in a derived class.
+This is called "dynamic subclassing," since we are changing the behavior (and hence the class) of a Windows object at run time.

-Both routines attach a CWnd object to an existing HWND.
-SubclassWindow takes the HWND directly.
-SubclassDlgItem is a helper function that takes a control ID and the parent window.
+Both routines attach a CWnd object to an existing Windows HWND.
+SubclassWindow takes the HWND directly, and SubclassDlgItem is a helper that takes a control ID and the parent window (usually a dialog).
 SubclassDlgItem is designed for attaching C++ objects to dialog controls created from a dialog template.